k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

 \- C: A development environment that allows you to write functions and execute them on a Schema's tables.

-\- D: A resilient, multi-tenant web service publishing engine.
+\- D: A resilient, multi-tenant Web Service publishing engine.

 \- E: All the above.